All Victorian businesses and trustees must lodge unclaimed money annually.

 Unclaimed money is any amount of $20 or more that is legally payable to an owner but has remained unpaid for 12 months or more as at 1 March of the current year.

-An amount is not unclaimed money if a business knows or has reason to believe that the owner wishes for the business to continue holding that amount.
+Money is not considered to be unclaimed if a business knows, or has reason to believe, that the owner wishes the business to continue holding it.
 This includes amounts held on trust.

-If reasonable expenses are to be deducted from an amount which results in the net amount falling under $20, then the amount is not required to be lodged with the SRO.
+If reasonable expenses are to be deducted from an amount which results in the net amount falling under $20, then the amount is not required to be lodged with us.